AN/ZPY-1

 From the first orders in 2008 to October 2012, Northrop Grumman delivered half of the 174 radars ordered.
 Eighteen of the radars on order are a lighter, extended-range version.
 Weight was reduced by combining the radar power supply and processor and incorporating a Systron Donner inertial system.
 The new system weights 45 lb.
 The patch antenna was replaced with a slot antenna, doubling its range to 10 mi.
 The original STARLite radar is used on the MQ-1C Gray Eagle and the Lockheed Martin Persistent Threat Detection System (PTDS) aerostat.
 The company is proposing the lighter version for integration onto small UAVs, including the RQ-7B Shadow, the MQ-8C Fire Scout, and the TigerShark UAS.
 Other potential customers include the Department of Homeland Security, which flies the MQ-1 Predator and MQ-9 Guardian, and NATO countries.
 The active electronically scanned radar is mounted on a rotating mechanical gimbal with a 360 degree field of regard, although the antenna itself has a 110 degree field of view.
 In addition to SAR/GMTI, it has a dismount moving target indicator mode that can track a person walking on the ground from a range of 4.3 nmi.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ZPY-1" designation represents the first design of an Army-Navy electronic device for piloted or pilotless airborne vehicle surveillance radar.
+The JETDS system also now is used to name all Department of Defense electronic systems.